EUR/USD faces further consolidation near term – UOB

 Key Quotes

-24-hour view: “Our expectations for EUR to edge lower did not materialize as it dropped briefly to 1.0931 in early NY trade, rebounded to 1.0989 and then traded sideways for the rest of the session.
-The price movements appear to be part of a consolidation and EUR is likely to trade sideways today, expected to be between 1.0925 and 1.0995.”
+24-hour view: “We expected EUR to trade sideways between 1.0925 and 1.0995 last Friday.
+Our view of sideways trading was not wrong even though EUR traded in a narrower range than expected (1.0937/1.0993).
+The underlying tone has firmed somewhat and EUR is likely to edge higher today.
+However, a clear break above 1.1025 appears unlikely.
+Support is at 1.0965; a breach of 1.0945 would indicate that the current mild upward pressure has eased.”

-Next 1-3 weeks: “On Tuesday (18 Apr, spot at 1.0925), we noted that ‘downward momentum appears to be building, albeit tentatively’.
-We expected EUR to trade with a downward bias but we were of the view that any decline is expected to face solid support at 1.0830.
-EUR has not been able to make any headway on the downside and the build-up in momentum is beginning to fade.
-In order to rejuvenate the flagging momentum, EUR has to break clearly below 1.0925 in the next 1 or 2 days or it is more likely to trade sideways instead of with a downward bias.
-Conversely, a breach of 1.1025 (no change in ‘strong resistance’ level) would also indicate that EUR is likely to trade sideways.”
+Next 1-3 weeks: “Last Tuesday (18 Apr, spot at 1.0925), we noted that ‘downward momentum appears to be building, albeit tentatively’ and we expected EUR to trade with a downward bias.
+However, EUR has not been able to make any headway on the downside and last Friday (21 Apr, spot at 1.0960), we indicated that ‘unless EUR breaks clearly below 1.0925 soon, it is more likely to trade sideways instead of with a downward bias’.
+EUR did not break 1.0925 and downward pressure has eased.
+The outlook is neutral and for the time being, EUR is likely to trade sideways in a range of 1.0900/1.1050.”

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.